Avery Hall Room 114, 1pm

 Nerea Calvillo is Assistant Professor at the Centre for Interdisciplinary Methodologies at Warwick University, Coventry, United Kingdom, where she investigates the material, technological, political, and social dimensions of environmental pollution.

-Jiat-Hwee Chang is Associate Professor of Architecture at the National University of Singapore and has written and co-edited several books, including the recently published, A Genealogy of Tropical Architecture: Colonial Networks, Nature and Technoscience (2016).
+Jiat-Hwee Chang is Associate Professor of Architecture at the National University of Singapore and has written and co-edited several books, including A Genealogy of Tropical Architecture: Colonial Networks, Nature and Technoscience (2016).

-Kiel Moe is the Gerald Sheff Professor of Architecture at McGill University where he teaches design and advanced construction as energetic and environmental processes.
+Kiel Moe is an architect and educator.
+At the time of the conference, he was the Gerald Sheff Professor of Architecture at McGill University, Montreal, Canada, where he taught design and advanced construction as energetic and environmental processes.
+He has also held positions at the Massachusetts Institute of Technology, Harvard Graduate School of Design, and others.

 Hannah le Roux is an architect, curator, and educator at the University of the Witwatersrand, Johannesburg, South Africa.
 Her work revisits the modernist project in architecture and considers how its transformation under the influence of the agency of African users presents a conceptual model for contemporary design.

-Paulo Tavares is an architect based in Brasília, where he teaches at the Faculdade de Arquitetura e Urbanismo, Universidade de Brasília, Brazil.
-He runs the design and research agency autonoma, is a long-term collaborator of Forensic Architecture anda co-curator of Chicago Architecture Biennial 2019.
+Paulo Tavares is an architect based in Brasília, Brazil, where he teaches at the Faculdade de Arquitetura e Urbanismo, Universidade de Brasília.
+He runs the design and research agency autonoma, is a long-term collaborator of Forensic Architecture, and was a co-curator of Chicago Architecture Biennial 2019.

 Image: Lynne Cohen.
 Spa, 2003.
 Chromogenic color print.
 PH2017:0051.
 Canadian Centre for Architecture.
 Gift of Andrew Lugg © Lynne Cohen